Doctoral Internship in Clinical Psychology Aim & Intern Competencies

 Training Program Aim

-The aim of the AACI Behavioral Health Internship & Training Program is to train the next generation of culturally-sensitive mental health providers to effectively work with underserved members of the community in a trauma-informed and holistic manner.
+The aim of the AACI Doctoral Internship in Clinical Psychology is to train the next generation of culturally-sensitive mental health providers to effectively work with underserved members of the community in a trauma-informed and holistic manner.

 Our systematic training program integrates evidence-based practices and multicultural competence, and prepares interns for professional clinical licensure.